-Funchal, Madeira (PT)
+Calheta, Madeira (PT)

-Responsible fishing is practiced with these predators: after their capture, they are tagged and released alive to ensure the preservation of the species.
-The best place to fish them in Madeira is the south of the island.
+Responsible fishing is practised with these predators: after their capture, they are tagged and released alive to ensure the preservation of the species.
+The best place to fish them in Madeira is to the south of the island.
 Protected by high cliffs, the sea here is protected from the prevailing winds from the Northeast and North.